 It’s the all too common lament of parents during the holidays.
-From the moment they wake, our children’s default setting is to get on a screen.
-To make us feel worse, the children’s commissioner, Anne Longfield, has warned that our children’s insatiable consumption of social media is as bad as letting them gorge on junk food.
+From the moment they wake, our children’s default setting is to get on a screen, and we all have great hughesnet plans, or a plan from another service provider, for fast, reliable internet that makes watching movies, playing games, etc, an easy and super-enjoyable experience.
+And yet, to make us feel worse, the children’s commissioner, Anne Longfield, has warned that our children’s insatiable consumption of social media is as bad as letting them gorge on junk food.

 “None of us as parents would want our children to eat junk food all the time – double cheeseburger, chips, every day, every meal,” she says.
 “For those same reasons, we shouldn’t want our children to do the same with their online time.”